Vermont Hills is a local church that is part of a global network.

-We are proud to be part of the United Methodist tradition.
-That may not mean a lot to you (yet) but here is what it means to us:
+We are a part of the United Methodist tradition.
+Here is what that means to us:

 - We are part of a global network of service and worship

-- We have a rich tradition of theological and spiritual thought
+- We have a rich tradition of spirituality and teaching

 At the end of the day – here is probably the most important thing to know: